jennaqian/M3-Broken-Practice-Assessment/DEBUGGING.md

 - Look in index.js where we will need to add BrowserRouter, to wrap around App component
 - The bug is possibly in the state!
 - Look in Navbar.js for the css error
+- Look in Pokemon.js, and look at the && operator
+- location.js

 **Once you've fixed the bug, answer the following:**